opendocsg/slw-judgments-backfill/2015_SGCA_67/report.md

 4       At the outset, we should reiterate that in our system of criminal justice, there is only one tier of appeal.
 In this case, the applicant was convicted after trial; an appeal was subsequently filed and that was dismissed.
 The applicant has no further right to appeal.
 What is left is the criminal reference procedure, where one or more questions of law of public interest can be brought to the Court of Appeal, but only with leave.

 5       There are clear limitations on the bringing of a criminal reference, and those limitations have been, and will continue to be, observed scrupulously so that our system of a single tier of appeal does not in substance become a system with two tiers of appeal.
-As this court observed in _Mohammad Faizal bin Sabtu and another matter v Public Prosecutor and another matter_ [2013] 2 SLR 141 (“ _Mohammad Faizal_ ”) at [21], “[t]o liberally construe s 397 so as to more freely allow a reference to the Court of Appeal would seriously undermine the system of one-tier appeal”.
+As this court observed in _Mohammad Faizal bin Sabtu and another matter v Public Prosecutor and another matter_ <span class="citation">[2013] 2 SLR 141</span> (“ _Mohammad Faizal_ ”) at [21], “[t]o liberally construe s 397 so as to more freely allow a reference to the Court of Appeal would seriously undermine the system of one-tier appeal”.

 6       The aforementioned limitations are embodied in the four well-established conditions which must be satisfied before leave is granted to bring a criminal reference under s 397(1):